Tag: Patient Education

 Most shoulder pain follows a pattern.
 Match the plan to the pattern—don’t guess.

-Overhead pain often points to rotator cuff/impingement patterns
+Overhead pain often points to rotator cuff / overload patterns

-Loss of range that worsens week-to-week can suggest frozen shoulder
+Loss of motion that worsens week-to-week suggests a stiffness pathway

 Neck + shoulder blade mechanics often drive “shoulder” symptoms

-Shoulder pain can make simple things—sleeping, lifting, reaching, working—feel impossible.
-The fastest way to improve is to identify the most likely driver and choose a plan that restores motion and strength safely.
-If symptoms persist or keep returning, start with our Shoulder Pain Treatment page.
-If you lift or work with your hands, also see Work & Lifting Injuries.
+Shoulder pain can make sleeping, lifting, reaching, and work feel impossible.
+The fastest way forward is identifying the likely driver and choosing a plan that restores motion and strength safely.
+If symptoms persist or keep returning, start with Shoulder Pain Treatment.
+For comparison-style sorting, see Rotator Cuff vs. Impingement vs. Frozen Shoulder.

-• We assess shoulder + shoulder blade + neck together
+• We assess shoulder + scapula + neck together

 • Conservative plan: calm irritation, restore motion, rebuild strength